George W. Wickersham: Career

 In 1929, President Herbert Hoover appointed Wickersham to the National Commission on Law Observance and Enforcement, better known as the "Wickersham Commission."
-(It was described as the "Wickersham Committee" by William L. Marbury, Jr. in a 1935 letter seeking the support of U.S. Senator George L. P. Radcliffe for appointment of Alger Hiss to the U.S. Solicitor General's office; Hiss had served on the committee 1929-1930.)
+(It was described as the "Wickersham Committee" by William L. Marbury Jr. in a 1935 letter seeking the support of U.S. Senator George L. P. Radcliffe for appointment of Alger Hiss to the U.S. Solicitor General's office; Hiss had served on the committee 1929-1930.)

 Wickersham did not return to government under Democratic President Franklin D. Roosevelt.
 He was elected president of a private organization the Council on Foreign Relations, serving from 1933 to 1936.

 Personal life and death

-Wickersham married; his son was Cornelius Wendell Wickersham, a lawyer and a US Army Brigadier General.
+Wickersham married; his son was Cornelius Wendell Wickersham, a lawyer and a U.S. Army Brigadier General.

 He lived much of his life in Cedarhurst, New York in the Town of Hempstead, now known as the Village of Lawrence.

 Wickersham died in New York City in 1936 and was buried in Brookside Cemetery in Englewood, New Jersey.